connexcs/docs/reporting-problems.md

 If you have more than one problem to report we suggest that you either:

-1. Raise a seperate ticket for each request.
+1. Raise a separate ticket for each request.
-2. Inform us about these problems one at a time and allow an adaquate amount of time for us to assess the problem and resolve it.
+2. Inform us about these problems one at a time and allow an adequate amount of time for us to assess the problem and resolve it.
 3. Telephone

 ## Support Channels